Codecademy/docs/content/sql/concepts/dates/terms/date/date.md

   - "paths/design-databases-with-postgresql"
 ---

-The `DATE()` function allows us to extract just the date portion of a time string, which consists of the year, month, and day (YYYY-MM-DD).
+The `DATE()` function extracts just the date portion of a time string, which consists of the year, month, and day (YYYY-MM-DD).

 ## Syntax